 The LEGO® camper is more than 5 meters long (16.4 ft.), 1.9m wide (6.2 ft.), nearly 2m high (6.5 ft.), and weighs about 700 kilos (1,543 lbs.).
 Raising the pop-up top makes it even taller.

 LEGO® is a trademark of the LEGO Group

-News source courtesy Volkswagen Commercial Vehicles.
-Photos and video courtesy f.re.e. / Messe München
+News source courtesy of Volkswagen Commercial Vehicles.
+Photos courtesy of f.re.e. / Messe München